A Manc’s guide to: Ancoats, the super-cool foodie neighbourhood with a rich past

 Ancoats also is home to the Manchester restaurant that gave Manchester its first Michelin star in 40 years, as well as legendary nightclub Sankey’s – voted the best nightclub in the world by industry bible DJ Mag in 2011.

-Whilst Sankey’s nightclub officially closed its doors in Ancoats in 2017 so that the owners of the building could develop it into flats, underground club nights are still hosted in the basement today.
+Whilst Sankey’s nightclub officially closed its doors in Ancoats in 2017 so that the owners of the building could develop it into flats, until recently underground club nights were still being hosted in its basement.

 Its countless mills also house a number of private studios, which are rented out as creative spaces to Manchester’s many artists and musicians.

 House prices in Ancoats are amongst some of the most expensive in Manchester city centre, with new builds seemingly constantly springing up to the meet the demands of city dwellers flocking to the area.

 The average property price over the last year has been £301,255, the majority of which were flats, selling for an average price of £298,629.

 Semi-detached properties in the area sold for an average of £382,655.

 A mixture of converted mills and new-build developments of houses and flats, Ancoats is without a doubt one of the most – if not the most – desirable residential location in the centre of Manchester.

 Ancoats is incredibly well-connected thanks to its close proximity to the city centre.

 The neighborhood’s New Islington tram stop is roughly a ten-minute ride from Victoria and Piccadilly stations and a 15-20 minute walk to both.